corollary-wisp/corollary-wisp/README.md

 - 👋 Hi, I’m @corollary-wisp
 - 👀 I’m interested in Obsidian md!
-- 🌱 I’m currently learning about Obsidianmd and am interested in learning CSS and Javascript
+- 🌱 I’m currently learning about Obsidian md and am interested in learning CSS and Javascript

 <!---
 corollary-wisp/corollary-wisp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.